dwavesystems/dwave-samplers/README.rst

 Tree Decomposition
 ~~~~~~~~~~~~~~~~~~

-`Tree decomposition <https://en.wikipedia.org/wiki/Tree_decomposition>`_-based solvers have a runtime that is polynomial in the `treewidth <https://en.wikipedia.org/wiki/Treewidth>`_ of the problem graph.
+`Tree decomposition <https://en.wikipedia.org/wiki/Tree_decomposition>`_-based solvers have a runtime that is exponential in the `treewidth <https://en.wikipedia.org/wiki/Treewidth>`_ of the problem graph.
 For problems with low treewidth, the solver can find ground states very quickly.
 However, the performance is very poor for even moderately dense problems.

 >>> from dwave.samplers import TreeDecompositionSolver
 >>> solver = TreeDecompositionSolver()